cse-250-2018/G22-Tuition-Media/README.md

 Used Technologies
 -----------------
 - We have used dart language for this App and developed it on flutter.
-- We have used firebase for handing data.
+- We have used firebase for handling data.

 Implemented Features
 ---------------------